-How to avoid plastic in your daily life
+How to avoid plastics in your daily life

 What is plastic anyway?

-Plastic or plastics in general are made from petroleum.
+Plastic or plastics, in general, are made from petroleum.
 Mineral oil or petroleum is a finite, not limitless, fossil resource.
-Some features make the use of plastic very attractive and therefore it has become so strong in our everyday lives.
-It is light, cheap, manufacturable in many forms, durable, relatively temperature resistant and ages very slowly.
-Depending on which mixtures are produced, we receive packaging materials, tubes, polystyrene, paints, tires, adhesives, insulation or even microplastics.
+Some features make the use of plastics very attractive and therefore it has become so strong in our everyday lives.
+It is light, cheap, manufacturable in many forms, durable, relatively temperature resistant, and ages very slowly.
+Depending on which mixtures are produced, we receive packaging materials, tubes, polystyrene, paints, tires, adhesives, insulation, or even microplastics.
 The list seems to be endless.
 The base is usually a large cocktail of chemicals, which can have serious effects on the body – more in my previously mentioned blog post.